subinamehta/galaxy-workshop/events/spanscriptomics/index.md

 ## Acknowledgements

-This workshop is only possible thanks to our awesome team and their and institutes.
+This workshop is only possible thanks to our awesome team and their institutes.
-We are thankful for the donation made by <a href="https://www.biologists.com/"target="_blank">The company of Biologists!</a>
+We are thankful for the donation made by [The Company of Biologists](https://www.biologists.com/)

 ### Presenters & Instructors & Facilitators & Organizers & Staff